Insights

 In Financial Planning, Wealth Strategy

-If you have a student attending graduate school this fall, the tuition payment due date is quickly approaching!
+If you have a student beginning graduate school, you may be looking for the best source of funds for the tuition payments.
 Clients who plan on funding all or a portion of the tuition for adult children or relatives often ask what the optimal funding method is – especially if other allocated savings, such as 529 College Savings Plans have already been depleted.
 The funding method that often makes the most sense is gifting appreciated stock holdings to the student directly.

 How It Works